A Place to Sit: A Perspective on Ultralight Camp Chairs - Backpacking Light

 Whoever said “sitting is the new smoking” never gained the appreciation for a comfortable place to sit at the end of a long day of hiking.

-I reviewed the two most popular chairs about five years ago, and discussed “seat engineering” a bit to pick the one that I liked the best and found to be the most comfortable.
+I reviewed the two most popular chairs a few years ago, and discussed “seat engineering” a bit to pick the one that I liked the best and found to be the most comfortable.

-Since that time, a dozen new “ultralight” chairs have hit the market, including offerings from REI, Helinox, Big Agnes, Nemo, and others.
+Since that time, a dozen new “ultralight” chairs have hit the market, including offerings from REI, Helinox, Big Agnes, Nemo, Sea to Summit, and others.
 And I’ve tried them all.
-Some are indeed a little more comfortable than the REI Flexlite Air and the Helinox Chair Zero, but none of them are worth the additional weight (often 6 ounces or more).
+Some are indeed a little more comfortable than the REI Flexlite Air and the Helinox Chair Zero, but none of them seem worth the additional weight (often 6 ounces or more) to me.

+One exception to the “is it worth the extra weight?” question that I would consider, however, is that which is related to body weight.
+Some of the lightest chairs have a weight rating of less than 250 pounds.
+If you are near this body weight, or heavier, you may do fine in the lightest chairs, but they are likely to wobble a bit and may not fit your body well (i.e., not enough height or width).
+For you, weight capacity may be an additional consideration.
+Chairs with higher body weight capacity also weigh more.

-A new addition – this season’s Hot New Chair – the Nemo Moonlight Elite (18 oz / 510 g) is a serious contender – and it reclines.
+A newer addition – this year’s Hot New Chair – the Nemo Moonlight Elite (18 oz / 510 g) is a serious contender – and it reclines.
 It’s also available in a heavier (“non-elite”) model with a much cheaper price tag.

-However, the Nemo Moonlight Elite Chair is $180.
+However, the Nemo Moonlight Elite Chair MSRP’s at $180.
 Did you read that right?
 That’s not a typo.

-For a couple of Benjamins, I can buy a pretty swanky chair with upholstered cushions from Target.
+For a couple of Benjamins, I can buy a pretty swanky chair with upholstered cushions.
 Granted, it’s not a smoking chair per se, and it’s not light enough to take backpacking, but it’s an interesting perspective nonetheless.

+The Garner Strap: An issue with any chair with legs – the feet sink into soft ground.
+The Garner strap is one lightweight DIY solution if you find yourself in soft and sandy environments regularly.

+Some users will also find comfort in hammock-style chairs like the Dutchware Netless (4 ounces / 110 g and up, depending on the fabric and suspension options).
+I find myself in areas without trees as much as with them, so a hammock chair isn’t a versatile option for me.

+My first backpacking chair was a sling chair made by Mountainsmith.
+I purchased it in 1987 at a used gear sale for $3, and it weighed about 7 ounces (198 g).
+Sling chairs are not as comfortable as hammock chairs but they are usable on the ground without trees.
+They weigh 3 to 5 ounces (85 to 142 g), do not provide butt padding, and are very compact.
+The modern-day version of the Mountainsmith Slingback and the Litesmith QuikBack UL are the most popular options.
+The Slingback is slightly heavier but uses trekking poles for support and is larger and more supportive for me than the minimalist and much more expensive QuikBack UL.

+Even lighter and more compact than hammock and sling chairs – a simple adjustable strap.
+Suluk46 executes the concept flawlessly with the Puttuck Strap Chair (2.6 ounces / 64 g).
+The strap slides around your back and the front of your knees to keep your bent knees in a comfortable sitting position, requiring less abdominal and back fatigue than when not using the strap in the same position.

+So, despite some new market additions, my recommendations on camp chairs haven’t changed much.
+I’m still carrying the REI Flexlite Air Chair because it fits my body type the best and is the most comfortable chair for me at the end of a long day.

+I’ve been experimenting with sleeping pad sleeve chairs like the new Sea to Summit Air Chair Kit, which weighs only 8.1 ounces (230 g) and can be used with your inflatable sleeping pad to convert into a chair.
+This is a similar sitting concept to the iconic Crazy Creek chair style, but a bit lighter.
+My use case for these types of chairs is fairly limited – I like them for in-tent use during the winter months, when it’s too cold or stormy to hang outside during a blizzard.
+However, my initial experiments have proven “inflatable” chairs to be wobbly and cumbersome to set up.
+In addition, I get a little bit spooked taking my sleeping pad out of the tent where it’s near rocky or poky ground, even though most of it is protected by the chair sleeve.

 The one chair that I’ve added to my gear closet (which I justify because it takes up so little space) is the new REI Flexlite Air Camp Stool.
-At 11 oz (310 g), there’s no fiddling around with telescoping poles and assembly.
+At 11 oz (310 g), there’s less fiddling around with poles and assembly.
 It doesn’t have a back, so its comfort is limited.
-But my oh my, it sure is nice for strapping to my little pack for coffee breaks or wildlife glassing while day hiking.
-For my aging back, my days of sitting on 1-ounce (28 g) closed cell foam sit pads are numbered (but I do still carry a tiny one when I leave the stool at home – it’s a lot better than nothing).
+But my oh my, it sure is nice for strapping to my little pack for coffee breaks or wildlife glassing when I’m on day hikes where I find myself sitting for extended periods of time.

-So in spite of some new market additions, my recommendations on camp chairs haven’t changed much.
-I’m still carrying the REI Flexlite Air Chair because it fits my body type the best and is the most comfortable chair for me at the end of a long day.

 Chair Options for Backpacking